BND Hamburger Icon

 If you're starting a restaurant or are interested in switching to Toast, contact the company to schedule a free demo.
 You can see how the system works and determine which plan best suits your eatery.

-Toast displays can be mounted anywhere in the kitchen so that employees don’t lose visibility.
+Toast displays can be mounted anywhere in the kitchen, so employees don’t lose visibility.
 Source: Toast

 Usability